Taashna9703/Kidney-and-Kidney-Tumor-Segmentation-on-3D-CT-Scan-using-DeepLabV3-/README.md

 4. Push to the branch (`git push origin feature-branch`)
 5. Create a Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

 For any questions or feedback, please reach out to:

 Taashna Jariwala
-AI-DS, VII
-ET21BTAI026
 Email: taashnajariwala0709@gmail.com

 ---